MFlisar/MaterialDialogs/README.md

   }
 ```

 That's it, the library will take care to unregister the listener if the `Activity`/`Fragment` is destroyed and will avoid leaks like this.
-Event though the `DialogFragments` are recreated automatically after restoration and screen rotation the parent will be able to receive all events without any further code requirements by the developer.
+Even though the `DialogFragments` are recreated automatically after restoration and screen rotation the parent will be able to receive all events without any further code requirements by the developer.

 # Modules